 The principle of systematization

-Now let’s talk about another didactic principle.
-This is the principle of systematization, which means, the information must be divided into small units and these units are to be structured into an educational logic to ensure a systematic acquisition of information.
+Now, let’s talk about another didactic principle.
+This is the principle of systematization, which means that the information must be divided into small units, and these units are placed into an educational logic structure to ensure a systematic acquisition of information.

 I’d like to remind you that most people simply do not know what biological aging is, and they believe that nothing can be done about it.